uon-hci/tools/docs/docs/SHP-course.md

 The last row, the mean of the *z-scores*, represents a relative ranking:

 \\[ B(-1.18) < A(-0.27) < C(-0.19) < D(1.64) \\]

+### Repertory grid

+The repertory grid is a tool to identify what constructs are important to a person in a system, product, job or establishement.
+It helps to understand and indivual's interpretation of his or her environment.
+Using a method of *triads*, this method compares elements of a topic (better, worse, extremes).
+These elements are put in a table that represents a person's perception of a certain topic.
+The data used to rate and rank the elements can be qualitative and quantitative.
+In practice, the repertory grid is a structured ad thorough method, and can be applied to many contexts.
+Ideally used early in the design process, it might required more time to train the participaints and make sure the results are valid and reliable.

+### Card sorting

+The technique of card sorting, also called *concept sorting*, aims to understand how an individual sees the relationships between a set of concepts.
+By sorting cards (items, elements) into piles, the participant explores the different ways in which concept are similar or different, using diverse system of sorting (categories, ordered hierarchy).
+Repeated many times, it can demonstrate many views of how knowledge is organised.
+The results can then be examined and analyzed to reveal relationships between concepts.